CyrilleB79/winMag/readme.md

 ## Features

-* Allows to report the result of some native Magnifier keyboard commands.
+* Allows to report the result of some native Magnifier and color filtering keyboard commands.
 * Allows to reduce the cases where table navigation commands conflict with Magnifier's commands.
 * Adds some keyboard shortcuts to toggle various native options of the Magnifier.
 * Allow to save and restore the configuration parameters of the Magnifier.